Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

 Step    Action
 ====== 	======================================================================================================================================================================================================================================================================================================================
 **1**	To complete the purchase; the cardholder press the **Buy** or **Submit** button
         - This activates the Merchant Plug-In (MPI) and initiates a transaction.
 ------  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **2**	The MPI identifies the card number and sends it to the Directory Server to determine whether the card is in a participating card range.
 ------  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **3**	If the Issuer is participating for the card range, the Directory sends a Verify Enrollment Request message to the Issuer ACS to determine whether authentication is available for the account number.
-**4**   The ACS returns a Verify Enrolment Response to the Directory Server
+**4**   The ACS returns a Verify Enrolment Response to the Directory Serve
 		- **IF** Authentication is available for this card number **THEN** the response provides the URL of the ACS where the cardholder can be authenticated.
         - **IF** Authentication is not available **THEN** the Merchant server receives a Cardholder Not Enrolled or Authentication Not Available message and returns the transaction to the Merchant's commerce server to proceed with a standard transaction processing.
 ------  ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------